Original article by Tamara Schempp and Jenny Zimmermann (translated from German into English by Mariah Freya).

 “The concept of monogamy is outdated”

-A lifelong oath, celebrated by a wedding, followed by house and children, is nowadays almost out, and is dismissed as bourgeois.
-Or is our oh-so-advanced Gen-Y, which is juggling Tinder one-night-stands, mingles and friends with benefits, not as tolerant as it seems?
+A lifelong oath, celebrated by a wedding, followed by house and children, is nowadays almost out and is dismissed as bourgeois.
+Or is our oh-so-advanced Gen-Y, which is juggling Tinder one-night-stands, singles and friends with benefits, not as tolerant as it seems?
 The open relationship still tends to be more of a taboo topic.

 In the case of a relationship that lacks the infamous sparks, Mariah would, however, recommend that one accepts such a relationship form only under certain conditions.
 When there is a lack of desire and attraction, then such a concept can be interesting, but if you are in the middle of a communication crisis for some reason, an open relationship is not recommended.
 The foundation of all healthy open relationships should be love, trust and honesty; successful communication is the A & O.